scutone/ReactExam/README.md

 * Ability to read value from customerStore by name.
 * Ability to use store value render Antd input.
 * Ability to update store value to customerStore by name when user input value.
-* Update action should call in blur event but not onChange event.
+* Update action should be triggerd at onBlur event but not at onChange event.
 ------------
-### 5. Create a page which use StoreInput component to render all properties in customerStore.
+### 5. Create a page which use storeInput component to render all properties in customerStore.
 Allow user entry all properties and update stroe.
 ###
 ------------